usnistgov/cyrsoxs/docs/Visualization.md

-GPU enabled RSoXS simulation (0.9.0)
+GPU enabled RSoXS simulation (1.0.0 - Beta)
 ====================================

 Cy-RSoXS prints output in `.h5` and  `.vti` format.
 Both these file format can